igbemx/PandaPosTrig/README.md

 ##### Commands

-The PandaPosTrig device expose the following commands:
+The PandaPosTrig device exposes the following commands:

 | Command        | Action                                                               |
 | ---------------| -------------------------------------------------------------------- |